CentreForDigitalHumanities/I-analyzer/documentation/Defining-corpus-fields.md

 - The `Constant` extractor can be used to define a constant value.
 - The `Choice` and `Combined`, and `Backup` extractors can be used to combine multiple extractors.

-A field can have the property `required = True`, which means the document will not be added to the index if the extracted value for this field is `None`.
+A field can have the property `required = True`, which means the document will not be added to the index if the extracted value for this field is falsy.

 ## Elasticsearch mapping